ska-sa/katgpucbf/doc/signal_path.rst

    \draw[->] (quantx) |- node[lbl, auto, swap, near start] {ci8} (pack);
    \draw[->] (quanty) |- node[lbl, auto, near start] {ci8} (pack);

-The mixer frequency is quantised to a 0.32 unsigned fixed-point representation of the number of cycles per post-DDC sample.
-The resolution is thus :math:`2^{-31}B` where :math:`B` is the final bandwidth.

 Discarding half the channels after channelisation allows for a lot of freedom in the design of the DDC FIR filter: the discarded channels can have an arbitrary response.
 This allows for a gradual transition from passband to